IsaacMFernandes/movie_application_frontend/README.md

 It utilizes Axios to make calls to the Spring Boot REST API and CSS/Bootstrap to assist in formatting.

 # To run
-Ensure react is installed correctly and simply type `npm start`.
+Ensure React is installed correctly by typing `npm install` at the root of this project.

+Then simply enter the command: `npm start`.

 For full functionality, you'll need to make sure the back end is running as well.